+What are cookies?
 ‘Cookies’ are small pieces of information that a website sends to your computer’s hard drive while you are viewing a website.

 Affiliate marketing: This site sometimes uses affiliate links when talking about brands or products.
 These links contain code which remember how you arrived at a particular shopping site and thus allow me to earn a commission through sales that result.
 They do not reveal any personal information about you.